RikkaApps/StorageRedirect-assets/docs/en/Magisk module.md

 * Require Magisk v15+
 * Module is still being tested and cannot be guaranteed
 * Please confirm that you have mastered how to delete the Magisk module when you cannot enter the system
+* **Some users may have the problem that all apps can't access storage after using the module**

 #### Download